SMHFandA/SpaceAce/README.md

 **Note**: After an `await`, the `space` that's passed in at the top of the action may be out of date, it's _highly_ recommended to always use `getSpace()` to get the latest version of the space after an `await` (or inside a callback).

+### Subsribers and Middleware

+* Subscribers are called in the order that they're subscribed
+* Subscribers can optionally act as middleware by returning replacement states.
+  * If a subscriber returns an object, it will be turned into a space, and future subscribers will receive it as their `newSpace`.
+  * If a subscriber returns a promise, subsequent subsribers will wait for the result, and if it’s an object it will be turned into the `newSpace` for future subscribers too.
+* Parent spaces receive the latest returned version after all child space subscribers are called.
+* All future subscribers can be skipped by calling the passed in named param `cancel`.

 ### Arrays

 Arrays in a space are proper JS arrays, but are frozen.
 You cannot update them like you can normal spaces.
 These arrays do have some similarities to spaces though.
 You can call `toJSON()` on arrays taken from spaces to get a version of the array containing only plain object literals.
 If you call `isSpace(…)` on an array taken from a space, it will return true.